Certifications

 ENERGY STAR® energy star

-ENERGY STAR is a voluntary certification program administered by Natural Resources Canada.
-Its goal is to fight climate change by reducing greenhouse gas emissions and help Canadians save money on energy bills.
+ENERGY STAR® is a voluntary certification program administered by Natural Resources Canada.
+Its purpose is to fight climate change by reducing greenhouse gas emissions and help Canadians save money on energy bills.
 Certification requires that products are tested by third-party laboratories that rate the product’s energy performance according to high-efficiency standards.
-The ENERGY STAR symbol identifies products that meet or exceed these standards.
+The ENERGY STAR® symbol identifies products that meet or exceed these standards.
 Look for the symbol to help save money on energy bills and make a positive impact on our environment.

 Search ENERGY STAR’s certified product list for detailed performance ratings.